DrA1ex/ff5m/docs/INSTALL.md

 > [!TIP]
-> It is not necessary to uninstall Forge-X before major versions
+> It is not necessary to uninstall Forge-X before updating major versions
 > e.g. 1.3.x to 1.4.x

 ### Prerequisites